-- Organising and promoting professional development events including video linked seminars to support the sharing of new research, theory and best practice in relation to domestic and family violence prevention and support and make copies available for broader access. - Development and review of domestic and family violence training courses and resources. - Production of domestic and family violence resources and distribution via electronic means to relevant agencies that come into contact with people affected by domestic and family violence. - Maintenance of a website to provide support services and the general public with access to a wide range of information and resources to support enhanced service system responses to those affected by domestic and family violence. - Responding to media requests for information that help raise the profile of domestic and family violence prevention and support initiatives or strategies.

-C. Supporting the State Coroner
+- Organising and promoting professional development events including video linked seminars to support the sharing of new research, theory and best practice in relation to domestic and family violence prevention and support and make copies available for broader access. - Development and review of domestic and family violence training courses and resources. - Production of domestic and family violence resources and distribution via electronic means to relevant agencies that come into contact with people affected by domestic and family violence. - Maintenance of a website to provide support services and the general public with access to a wide range of information and resources to support enhanced service system responses to those affected by domestic and family violence. - Responding to media requests for information that help raise the profile of domestic and family violence prevention and support initiatives or strategies. - C. Supporting the State Coroner approximately four times a year in relation to three to four cases (10-12 cases per annum).
+The coroner may provide the service with discussion papers and de-identified case material, pose questions for consideration and seek that the service provides one of the following responses :

-The service must support reviews by coroners in relation to domestic and family violencerelated deaths by providing, on request of the State Coroner, specific information relating to certain aspects of domestic and family violence.
+The service must support reviews by coroners in relation to domestic and family violence-related deaths by providing, on request of the State Coroner, specific information relating to certain aspects of domestic and family violence.
 This work must complement but not duplicate the research work undertaken by the Domestic and Family Violence Death Review Unit in the Office of the State Coroner.

 When contacted, the support required by the State Coroner will be specific to a particular review of a domestic and family violence-related death.
-It is expected the coroner will seek advice from the service approximately four times a year in relation to three to four cases (10-12 cases per annum).
-The coroner may provide the service with discussion papers and de-identified case material, pose questions for consideration and seek that the service provides one of the following responses -
+It is expected the coroner will seek advice from the service

-- 1. identification of services that have the relevant expertise that the Coroner's Office could contact directly for specialist advice; - 2. provide general advice without consulting others in the form of a short report (e.g. types of services available within the service system); or - 3. provide information and advice on emerging issues or trends of relevance to the prevention of domestic and family violence related deaths and within the context of improving systemic responses to domestic and family violence.
+- identification of services that have the relevant expertise that the Coroner's Office could contact directly for specialist advice; - provide general advice without consulting others in the form of a short report (e.g. types of services available within the service system); or - provide information and advice on emerging issues or trends of relevance to the prevention of domestic and family violence related deaths and within the context of improving systemic responses to domestic and family violence.